Curved Page Divider

 Legal and Advocacy Services

-The foster care system usually involves complicated matters requiring a child to be represented by a lawyer or an advocate to defend their rights.
+The foster care system often involves complex matters that require a child to be represented by a lawyer or an advocate to defend their rights.
 Child welfare advocates, social workers, and legal practitioners work to ensure that the child's interests are put first in judicial rulings and administrative processes.
-This involves working towards reunification of the biological family if possible and safe or seeking placements through adoptions.
+This involves working towards reunification of the biological family if possible and safe, or seeking placements through adoption.
 Advocacy services are not only for dealing with any abuse or neglect that arises.
 At the same time, the kids are in care, but they also make the foster care process transparent and accountable.

 The Welfare of VA's Foster Children: Health & Demographics